In this article

 What is the procurement process?

-Procurement is the backbone of any business, ensuring you have the goods and services you need to keep operations running smoothly.
-But navigating the process efficiently can make a big difference in saving time, money, and avoiding headaches.
+The procurement process encompasses all the steps of acquiring the products or services your business needs to keep operations running smoothly.
+Navigating the process efficiently can make a big difference in saving time and money and avoiding headaches.

 1. Identify the goods and services your business needs